 Former President Jimmy Carter is warning the U.S. and Israel not to punish the Palestinian people for electing a Hamas-led government.
-Carter writes in today’s Washington Post "Any tacit or formal collusion between the two powers to disrupt the process by punishing the Palestinian people could be counterproductive and have devastating consequences.”
-On Sunday Israel moved to withhold $50 million owed to the Palestinian Authority from customs and tax revenue.
+Carter writes in today’s Washington Post, “Any tacit or formal collusion between the two powers to disrupt the process by punishing the Palestinian people could be counterproductive and have devastating consequences.”
+On Sunday, Israel moved to withhold $50 million owed to the Palestinian Authority from customs and tax revenue.
 The Israeli sanctions immediately put the Palestinian Authority into a financial crisis.
 Israel’s move came one day after Hamas assumed control of the Palestinian Authority.
-Meanwhile Secretary of State Condoleezza Rice is heading to Egypt, Saudi Arabia and the United Arab Emirates where is expected to persuade the countries not to financially assist Hamas.
+Meanwhile, Secretary of State Condoleezza Rice is heading to Egypt, Saudi Arabia and the United Arab Emirates, where she is expected to persuade the countries not to financially assist Hamas.

-The Iraqi oil ministry has announced Iraq lost about $6 billion last year in revenue due to attacks on the country’s oil infrastructure.
-Iraq’s oil production is now just 60 percent of its prewar levels.
+The Iraqi Oil Ministry has announced Iraq lost about $6 billion last year in revenue due to attacks on the country’s oil infrastructure.
+Iraq’s oil production is now just 60% of its prewar levels.

-A coalition of American churches have sharply denounced the U.S. war in Iraq and accused Washington of “raining down terror".
-The 34 U.S. members of the World Council of Churches agreed to a statement reading "We lament with special anguish the war in Iraq, launched in deception and violating global norms of justice and human rights.”
-The statement was issued from Porto Alegre, Brazil which is hosting the largest gathering of Christian churches in nearly a decade.
+A coalition of American churches has sharply denounced the U.S. War in Iraq and accused Washington of “raining down terror.”
+The 34 U.S. members of the World Council of Churches agreed to a statement reading, “We lament with special anguish the war in Iraq, launched in deception and violating global norms of justice and human rights.”
+The statement was issued from Porto Alegre, Brazil, which is hosting the largest gathering of Christian churches in nearly a decade.
 The Episcopal Church, the Presbyterian Church and the United Methodist Church were among the U.S. churches backing the statement.

-Questions are being raised in Washington if science fiction writer Michael Crichton may be advising President Bush on global warming.
-A new book reveals Bush met with Chricton in 2004 to discuss his best-selling novel “State of Fear" which suggests that global warming is an unproven theory and an overstated threat.
+Questions are being raised in Washington if science-fiction writer Michael Crichton may be advising President Bush on global warming.
+A new book reveals Bush met with Crichton in 2004 to discuss his best-selling novel “State of Fear,” which suggests that global warming is an unproven theory and an overstated threat.
 The meeting is recalled in a new book by Weekly Standard editor and Fox News commentator Fred Barnes.
-According to Barnes, Bush is a '’a dissenter on the theory of global warming” and that he was in near total agreement with Chricton.
-Barnes added that Chricton's visit, "was not made public for fear of outraging environmentalists.”
+According to Barnes, Bush is “a dissenter on the theory of global warming” and that he was in near total agreement with Crichton.
+Barnes added that Crichton’s visit “was not made public for fear of outraging environmentalists.”
 While Crichton’s novel is a work of science fiction, he was recently awarded a journalism award — by the American Association of Petroleum Geologists.

-In technology news, Republican Senator George Allen of Virginia has introduced new legislation aimed to extend affordable broadband Internet access to all Americans.
-Under Allen’s plan unused spectrum within the broadcast frequency would be freed up for use by providers of wireless broadband and for other services.
-Consumers Union and Free Press have praised Allen’s Wireless Innovation Act saying it could help bridge the growing digital divide, bring 21st century telecommunications to rural areas and provided Internet affordable access to all Americans.
+In technology news, Republican Senator George Allen of Virginia has introduced new legislation aimed to extend affordable broadband internet access to all Americans.
+Under Allen’s plan, unused spectrum within the broadcast frequency would be freed up for use by providers of wireless broadband and for other services.
+Consumers Union and Free Press have praised Allen’s Wireless Innovation Act, saying it could help bridge the growing digital divide, bring 21st century telecommunications to rural areas and provide affordable internet access to all Americans.